TortugaResearch/Tortuga.Chain/README.md

 * Table: `ToTable`, `ToDataTable`, `ToCollection`
 * Multiple Tables: `ToTableSet`, `ToDataSet`

+###Appenders

+Appenders are links that can change the rules before, during, or after execution.
+An appender can be added after a materializer or another appender.

+Caching appenders include:

+* `Cache`: Writes to the cache, overwriting any previous value.
+(Use with Update and Procedure operations.)
+* `ReadOrCache`: If it can read from the cache, the database operation is aborted.
+Otherwise the value is cached.
+* `CacheAllItems`: Cache each item in the result list individually.
+Useful when using a GetAll style operation.
+* `InvalidateCache`: Removes a cache entry.
+Use with any operation that modifies a record.

+If using SQL Server, you can also use `WithChangeNotification`.
+This uses SQL Dependency to listen for changes to the table(s) you queried.

+When debugging applications, it is often nice to dump the SQL somewhere.
+This is where the tracing appenders come into play.

+* `WithTracing`: Writes to an arbitrary TextWriter style stream.
+* `WithTracingToConsole`: Writes to the Console window
+* `WithTracingToDebug`: Writes to the Debug window

+You can also override DBCommand settings such as the command timeout.
+For example:

+    ds.Procedure("ExpensiveReport").ToDataSet().SetTimeout(TimeSpan.FromHours(3)).Execute()

 ###Execution Modes

 The final link in any chain is the execution mode.
 There are two basic options: